ASA FEDERATION QUALIFIER GUIDELINES:

 A. There will be one (1) ASA State Championship per year for each state.

 B. Federation State Championships will consist of one (1) round of thirty (30) individual McKenzie 3-D targets.
 The tournament will be conducted over a two-day period; however individual competitors will be allowed to complete their competition in one day.
 This is to allow the maximum number of competitors the opportunity to compete.
-The host club will set half of the targets at unknown distances and half at known distances.
+Competition classes will compete using the known/unknown distance format that is used for that class at ASA Pro/Am competitions.

 C. ASA approved host club sites will be awarded State Championships on a rotational schedule.
 State Directors will be responsible for club site approval.